-Red Fort in Delhi
+Red Fort (Lal Qila)

 Overview

-Symmetry & Axial Planning
+Symmetry & Planning

 Grand gateways and linear courts align ceremonial and private zones with disciplined symmetry.